smcguire56/BrexitVsGoodFridayUnityGame/README.md

 Player can now toggle between second ability of an arrow, this arrow has longer range and speed.

+# Current Dev update as of 2/11/2018

+Game now has a map that the player can interact with, using tiles.
+Later going to add more levels and enemy ai.

 Brexit Vs Good Friday
 Created by - Cian Gannon
 Developed by - Sean McGuire